Traveling New Roads Together

 5. Prepare yourself.

-The greatest way to prepare your kids to graduate, grow up and move out on their own is to prepare yourself.
-Take pictures, cry as they drive themselves to school for the first time, force them to participate in family game nights, but don’t lose sight of the dreams and goals we just talked about.
+The greatest way to help teens prepare for the future is to prepare yourself.
+Take pictures, cry as they drive themselves to school for the first time, and force them to participate in family game nights, but don’t lose sight of the dreams and goals you have for them.
 Parent with the end in mind, knowing that they will leave and that is good.
-Instead of making them feel guilty for leaving you, send them off with the confidence and trust that they will excel because they are prepared.